Water Catchment to Sustain Food Production in the Midst of Climate Crisis

 Education/outreach description:

-The project team has been meeting monthly for the duration of the project period to date to plan the RWH materials procurement, design and logistics as well as developing the outreach plan and materials.
-Consultant, David Dods, has been providing technical support and ag professionals and farmers from the KC F.A.R.M.E.R.S coalition have been supporting the construction process.
+The project team met approximately monthly for the duration of the project to plan the RWH materials procurement, design, logistics, and construction, as well as develop the outreach plan and materials.
+Consultant, David Dods, provided technical support and ag professionals and farmers from the KC F.A.R.M.E.R.S coalition supported the construction process providing hands-on learning and skills during construction.

 Learning Outcomes